bioinfweb/JPhyloIO/demo/info.bioinfweb.jphyloio.demo.tree/ReadMe.txt

-Simple alignment demo application for JPhyloIO
+Tree demo application for JPhyloIO
 ==============================================

 This example application reading and writing tree data to a hierarchical